anubrotoGhose/Rockwell-XML-File-Manipulation/README.md

 - os
 - gooey (only necessary for the second file)

-To run the files just navigate to the folder in the command prompt/terminal/powershell then type "python xml_manipulation_tool_rockwell.py"
+To run the files just navigate to the folder in the command prompt/terminal/powershell then type for the respective files 1)To run the first file.
+"python xml_manipulation_tool_rockwell.py"
-To run the first file.
+2)To run the second file.
 "python xml_manipulation_tool_rockwell_gooey.py"
-To run the second file.